GillKaran23/SQL/README.md

 The goal of this repository is to:

-- Improve my SQL skills.
+- Improve the SQL skills.
 - Solve at least one SQL question daily from both HackerRank and Leetcode.
-- Track my progress and keep a record of the solutions.
+- Track the progress and keep a record of the solutions.